joshbegley/nyt-latest/README.md

 `The Ethics Committee called for the censure of Representative Chuck Edwards, Republican of North Carolina, who showered two female staffers with lavish gifts and affection.`\
 https://www.nytimes.com/2026/08/03/us/politics/chuck-edwards-harrassment.html

-**Trump Says Pirro ‘Choked’ in Reflecting Pool Vandalism Case**\
+**Trump Summons Pirro to the White House After Saying She ‘Choked’ in Reflecting Pool Case**\
-`The president ignored a question about whether he was considering firing her.`\
+`President Trump said Jeanine Pirro, the U.S. attorney for Washington, D.C., “folded like an umbrella.”
+For now, her job appeared to be safe, according to two people familiar with the meeting.`\
 https://www.nytimes.com/2026/08/03/us/politics/trump-pirro-reflecting-pool-vandalism.html

 **Singapore Bans the Band, Massive Attack, for Displaying Palestinian Flag**\